Provinces of Papua New Guinea

 Further subdivisions:

-The Business Directory site says that the provinces are grouped into four regions: Highlands, Islands, Momase, and Southern, with four to
+Source [4] says that the provinces are grouped into four regions: Highlands, Islands, Momase, and Southern, with four to six provinces in

-six provinces in each region.
-It also says that the provinces are now subdivided into 87 districts.
+each region.
+The provinces are also subdivided into 87 districts.

 Territorial extent:

-and Western Highlands provinces and the National Capital District are almost entirely on New Guinea.
-For each of the other provinces, I have
+Highlands, and Western Highlands provinces and the National Capital District are almost entirely on New Guinea.
+For each of the other

 - Central: New Guinea, Yule